josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Furthermore, I suspect the same assertion would not go over as well in any other direction:

-> Did you get an LLM to create a database for you?
-Congratulations!
-You're a backend engineer!
+> Do you get LLMs to create databases for you?
+Then you're a backend engineer.

-> Did you feed some data to an LLM?
+> Do you feed data to ChatGPT?
 Then you're a data scientist.

-> Have you ever asked ChatGPT to find a vulnerability for you?
-Great!
+> Do you ask Claude if your site is secure?
 You're a cybersecurity specialist now.

-> Have you ever had Claude summarize some server logs?
+> Do you have Copilot summarize server logs?
 If so, you're a site reliability engineer.

 To be clear: all of the above statements are made-up (and perhaps a bit extreme), and I disagree with all of them.